Q&A: Qatar's falling out with its Arab neighbors | Taiwan News

 MIGHT QATAR GIVE IN?

 Qatar denies it supports terrorist groups in Syria or elsewhere, despite aggressive efforts to back Sunni rebel groups fighting to oust the Syrian government.
-The issue appears to be funding that goes through the country, and in principle that could be addressed.
+The issue appears to be funding that goes through the country to more mainstream groups like the Brotherhood, and in principle that could be addressed.

-But for now Qatar's ruler appears unfazed.
-Qatari media published a cartoon mocking Saudi King Salman for spreading "fake news" and last week the emir called Iranian President Hasan Rouhani to congratulate him on his re-election — a clear and public rebuttal of Saudi Arabia's efforts to force Qatar to fall in line.
+But for now Qatar's ruler appears unfazed, though he has held off on giving a planned speech while Kuwait's ruler tries to mediate.
+Last week, the emir called Iranian President Hasan Rouhani to congratulate him on his re-election — a clear and public rebuttal of Saudi Arabia's efforts to force Qatar to fall in line.
+Qatari media had also published a cartoon mocking Saudi King Salman for spreading "fake news."

 Qatar's emir, believed to be just 37 years old, could retaliate by withdrawing from the six-nation Gulf Cooperation Council and redraw alliances to snub Saudi Arabia's 31-year-old Deputy Crown Prince Mohammed bin Salman and Abu Dhabi's Crown Prince Mohammed bin Zayed, who are believed to be the two main figures orchestrating the standoff.

 Three years ago, several Gulf states withdrew their ambassadors from Qatar for nine months over the country's support for the Brotherhood.
-The details of the agreement that ended that standoff were never made public, but it included promises that Qatar would end its support for the Brotherhood and scale back Al Jazeera's Brotherhood coverage.
-Since the demands made now of Qatar are also somewhat hazy, some version of this scenario could recur.
+The details of the agreement that ended that standoff were never made public, but it included promises that Qatar would end its support for the Brotherhood.
+Demands made now of Qatar are similarly hazy, but some version of this scenario could recur — or both sides could dig in their heels further amid a wider Saudi-Iran power struggle.

 Follow Aya Batrawy on Twitter at www.twitter.com/ayaelb